dorkamotorka/MARS/src/gps_module/README.md

 ## Dependencies

-Before running GPS you type in the terminal:
+Before running GPS we should install dependencies:

 	sudo apt-get install gpsd gpsd-clients
 	pip install pynmea2

+and some ROS dependencies:

+	sudo apt install ros-kinetic-gps-common

+## Run GPS Software

+In order to retreive GPS data, run:

+	rosrun gps_module m7_ros.py

+and in the other terminal, type:

+	rostopic echo /gps_data

+You should see stream of GPS data.

-## Verification of Neo-6M
+## Verification of GPS Boards

+### Neo-6M

 In order to verify operation of the GPS Module: